-Over the years we have developed good standing with our customers from various industries to whom we have supplied speciality chemicals such as Textile Auxiliaries, Acrylic Polymers, Binders and Paint Driers.
+Over the years we have developed good standing with our customers from various industries to whom we have supplied speciality chemicals such as Textile Auxiliaries, Acrylic Polymers, Binders and Paint Dryers.
 We have dedicated industry based marketing managers who market our products to the specific industry which has been allocated.
-Our marketing activities are headed by our Directors, with Mr. Rakesh Shah concentrating on our overseas marketing.
+Our overseas marketing headed by Mr. Rakesh Shah and the domestic marketing is headed by Mr. Sharad Kothari.